cvxgrp/cvxpygen/README.md

 problem = cp.Problem(cp.Minimize(cp.sum_squares(A @ x - b)), [x >= 0])
 ```

-Specify the 'name' attribute for variables and parameters to recognize them after generating code.
+Specify the `name` attribute for variables and parameters to recognize them after generating code.
 The attribute `sparsity` is a list of 2-tuples that indicate the coordinates of nonzero entries of matrix `A`.
 Parameter sparsity is only taken into account for matrices.